twknab/gear_list_MEVN/README.md

 - [LARGE] Make "Gear List" View prettier (this is the prime thing here), and include back button or nav back to Dashboard
 - [MEDIUM] User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?
-- ~[MEDIUM] Ticking an item complete seems to re-arrange list (can we prevent this re-arrangement?)~
-- [MEDIUM] Navigation flakes out at times -- does this need to be fetched again every time?
-- ~[SMALL] Make clicking header logo redirect to dashboard if logged in, otherwise goto login page~